 This 16-week, web-based course explores the foundational concepts for professional nurses who work in a global healthcare setting.
-The course will build upon the knowledge, skills and competencies previously acquired through an accredited Associate Degree in Nursing (ADN) or nursing diploma program.
-The AACN's (2009) "Essentials of Baccalaureate Education for Professional Nursing Practice" and the Quality and Safety Education for Nurses (QSEN) provide the frameworks for the essentials and competencies embedded within this course.
-The course was created in a modular format with subsections to include relevant topics based on the context, dimensions, and themes in professional nursing practice.
-Effective professional communication, role differentiation, teamwork and collaboration, evidence-based practice, patientcentered care, quality improvement, as well as the management of information and technology are examples of these subsections.
-Of note, 3 credit hours of experiential learning credit are available for this course; satisfied through the completion of an E-portfolio.
+The course will build upon the knowledge, skills and competencies previously acquired through an accredited Associate's Degree in Nursing (ADN) or nursing diploma program.
+The AACN's (2008) "Essentials of Baccalaureate Education for Professional Nursing Practice" and the Quality and Safety Education for Nurses (QSEN) provide the frameworks for the essentials and competencies embedded within this course.
+The course was created in a modular format with sub-sections to include relevant topics based on the context, dimensions, and themes in professional nursing practice.
+Effective professional communication, role differentiation, teamwork and collaboration, evidence-based practice, patient-centered care, quality improvement, as well as the management of information and technology are examples of these sub-sections.

+Of note, nurses with at least three years of full-time work experience as a Registered Nurse can meet the course requirements through the completion of an E-portfolio.
 The E-portfolio must meet the designated learning outcomes for the course.
 The N400 faculty member will oversee deadlines and grading of any submitted E-portfolios.

-N426 Evidence-Based Research in Nursing Practice
+N426 Evidence-Based Research in Nursing Practice 4 Credit Hours (4 Theory Hours)